6 of the Best Dietary Supplements for a Diabetic Diet—and 3 You Should Avoid

 Consider this: Psyllium

-Known for improving regularity and lowering cholesterol, psyllium supplements contain soluble fiber that slows the natural rise in blood sugar after a meal.
+Known for improving regularity and lowering cholesterol, psyllium supplements contain soluble fiber that slows the natural rise in blood sugar after a meal—making it one of the better supplements for diabetes.
 “If you aren’t getting enough fiber from your diet, then adding psyllium could be beneficial,” Shane-McWhorter notes.

 The verdict: Aim for about 10 grams of soluble fiber a day—the amount in three teaspoons of powdered psyllium.
 After eight weeks of supplementing with psyllium, people with type 2 diabetes had lower after-meal blood sugar levels, according to a study published in 2016 in Nutrition Journal.
 Mix one teaspoon in eight ounces of water, and sip 20 to 30 minutes before each meal.
 Start with smaller doses and work your way up gradually to avoid digestive system discomfort or gas.